Estepona. Malaga Costa del Sol. Spain * 34 628 133 548

 Ronda

-The Bullring.
-The Real Maestranza bullring is one of the oldest and most picturesque in Spain.
-It was built in 1785 by the architect Jose Martin Aldehuela - the same architect who built the Puente Nuevo.
-The ring can hold up to 5000 spectators.
+• The Bullring: Known as the Real Maestranza, this bullring is one of the oldest and most picturesque in Spain.
+Constructed in 1785 by the architect Jose Martin Aldehuela, who also built the Puente Nuevo, it can accommodate up to 5000 spectators.

-Arab Baths.
-The baths are located in the old Arab quarter of the city, known as the San Miguel Quarter.
-The Arabic baths in Ronda are the best preserved in Spain.
-They were built at the end of the 13th century during the reign of King Abomelik.
+• Arab Baths: Located in the San Miguel Quarter, the old Arab neighborhood of the city, the Arabic baths in Ronda are the best-preserved in Spain.
+Dating back to the end of the 13th century during the reign of King Abomelik, they offer a glimpse into Ronda's rich history.

-Mondragon Palace .
-The Mondragon palace is home to the municipal museum and some truly outstanding gardens.
-Built originally in 1314 by the Moorish King Abomelik, it was later used a the primary residence for Queen Isabella and King Ferdinand.
+• Mondragon Palace: Home to the municipal museum and exquisite gardens, the Mondragon Palace was originally built in 1314 by the Moorish King Abomelik.
+Later, it served as the primary residence for Queen Isabella and King Ferdinand.

 Sevilla